2015 Madrilenian regional election: 2018 investiture

 The PSOE announced that it would table a motion of no confidence on Cifuentes' government, after it was revealed that Cifuentes could have obtained a master's degree through fraudulent means and that documents were falsified in order to cover up the scandal.
-After Cifuentes' resignation as a result of the ensuing scandals, the motion of censure was cancelled and Ángel Garrido was elected as new president.
+After Cifuentes's resignation as a result of the ensuing scandals, the motion of censure was cancelled and Ángel Garrido was elected as new president.